What Is An ETF?

 Think of it like this: if investing in one company is buying one horse in a race, investing in an ETF is backing the whole field.
 If one company has a bad year, the others can help balance things out.

-That's why many people see ETFs as a simpler and lower-risk way to invest over the long term.
+That's why many people see ETFs as a simpler way to invest over the long term — though all investing carries risk and you can still lose money.

 Big Companies In One ETF